 If you’re lucky it can be pretty good fun, awesome beats and jingles you can’t forget!
 I’ve linked a fun album at the bottom of this post if you’re curious 😉 Or it can also put you in a blissful meditative state of mind.

-To make your meditation journey a success there are a few tips I’d like to share with you from my Eastern background thanks to my parents and the Indian culture I was brought up in.
+I’d like to share with you fa few tips rom my Eastern background thanks to my parents and the Indian culture I was brought up in.

 You don’t need to be religious to meditate and it doesn’t need to go against your current belief system either.
 Meditation is meant to help the mind, body and soul.
 Ultimately it’s all about love, whether you love yourself or the divine.
 It’s totally up to you!